How to Be Effective In Mindful Parenting

 These can be categorized into individual-focused or family-focused.
 Mindful parenting is a lifestyle that focuses on improving your family life and your relationship with your kids.

 Unsurprisingly, you need to be mindful first before you can be a mindful parent.
-When you translate the concept of mindfulness to your parenting style, you’ll shift from intrapersonal communication to interpersonal communication with your child.
+When you apply the concept of mindfulness to your parenting style, you’ll shift from communicating internally.
+Then, you’ll engage in interpersonal communication with your child.

 Your child will be raised to become content, confident, independent, and compassionate.
-On top of all this, they will showcase a higher level of emotional intelligence which is directly influenced by their level of mindfulness.
+On top of all this, they will showcase a higher level of emotional intelligence.
+Their level of mindfulness directly affects this.

 One thought on “How to Be Effective In Mindful Parenting